DrBoLi/Environmental_Engineer_Salary/README.md

 `EnvironmentalEngineerJobAnalysis.ipyn` is the main notebook for this analysis.

+`environmentalengineer.csv` is the dataset that contains the raw data from Indeed.com on March 9th, 2021.

 ## Data Cleaning
 I cleaned the data that was scrapped from the Indeed.